n-stott/x64emulator/README.md

 # x64emulator

 A toy x86-64 userspace emulator, for educational purposes.
+Everything is very experimental.

 ## Features